-Basically, your new healthy food groups are fruits, vegetables, whole grains, legumes and nuts and seeds.
+Basically, the main foods to eat on a plant-based diet are fruits, vegetables, whole grains, legumes and nuts and seeds.
 But what actual foods at the store can you grab?
 Here are some examples.

 Quick Whole Food Plant-Based Shopping ListFull Vegan Shopping List + Download →

 Apart from that, you can leave a little room on top of your plant-based food pyramid for some less healthy treats – because nobody expects you to be 100% perfect or constantly obsess over what you eat.
 That’s what contributes to the success and longevity of such a lifestyle change and what distinguishes it from a short-term diet.

 To be a little more detailed in which foods should be minimized or avoided, here are some examples!